 Most of the survey respondents were high-level administrators.
-Specifically, 319 (76 percent) indicated their title as being District Administrator, Superintendent, or Interim Superintendent.
-Three respondents (0.7 percent) noted they served as the Assistant Superintendent or Associate Superintendent of their districts.
-Thirty survey respondents (seven percent) indicated their position as Assistant to the Superintendent, Administrative Assistant, or Executive Assistant.
+Specifically, 383 (91 percent) indicated their title as being District Administrator, Superintendent, or Interim Superintendent.
+Sixteen survey respondents (four percent) indicated their position as Assistant Superintendent, Assistant to the Superintendent, Administrative Assistant, or Executive Assistant.

-Forty-six survey respondents (11 percent) indicated their title as being a Charter School Coordinator, Principal, Curriculum Director, Director of Pupil Services, Director of Business Services, Director of Teaching and Learning, Director of Instruction, Director of Secondary Education and other director-level positions.
-The remaining survey respondents held positions such as Business Manager, Bookkeeper, and others.
+Twenty-two survey respondents (five percent) indicated their title as being a Charter School Executive Director, Principal, Curriculum Director, Director of Pupil Services, Director of Business Services, Director of Teaching and Learning, Director of Instruction, Director of Secondary Education and other director-level positions.

-Figure 1 provides a breakdown by CESA, comparing the number of first-level decisions made on proposed new charter schools during the 2016-2017 and the 2017-2018 school years.
-As shown, the number of first-level decisions made increased in CESA 5, 6, 7, 9, and 10, while the number of first-level decisions made in CESA 8 remained the same.
-There were no first-level decisions made in CESA 3 or 11 during the 2016-17 or 2017-18 school years.
+Figure 1 provides a breakdown by CESA, comparing the number of first-level decisions made on proposed new charter schools during the 2017-2018 and the 2018-2019 school years.
+As shown, the number of first-level decisions made increased in CESA 1, 2, 6, 11, and

+12. There were no first-level decisions made in CESA 3 or 4 during the 2017-18 or 2018-19 school years.

-■ Figure 1
+Figure 1

-Comparison by CESA - Number of First-Level Decisions on Proposed New Charter Schools during the 2016-2017 and 2017-2018 School Years
+Comparison by CESA - Number of First-Level Decisions on Proposed New Charter Schools During the 2017-2018 and 2018-2019 School Years

-Figure 2 displays a comparison of the number of districts with operating charter schools to the number of districts with first-level decisions for proposed new charter schools in the 2017-2018 school year.
-Of the 15 districts that made first-level decisions, 10 of them (67 percent) were not operating a charter school at the time of the decision.
+Figure 2 displays a comparison of the number of districts with operating charter schools to the number of districts with first-level decisions for proposed new charter schools in the 2018-2019 school year.
+Of the 15 districts that made first-level decisions, eight of them (53 percent) were not operating a charter school at the time of the decision.

-■ Figure 2
+Figure 2

-Comparison by CESA - Number of Districts with Operating Charter Schools Compared to those with First-Level Decisions on New Charter Schools in 2017-2018
+Comparison by CESA - Number of Districts with Operating Charter Schools Compared to Those with First-Level Decisions on New Charter Schools in 2018-2019